Dharma Merchant Services Review

 …And that’s just on our site.
 Look around and you’ll find even more.
 Even Yelp users, who are notoriously harsh in my experience, have given DMS a perfect score.
 Feel free to check out Dharma’s fully-disclosed (first/last name plus business name) testimonials from businesses and non-profits while you’re at it.

-A breath of fresh air in a smoggy industry, DMS does a great job of saving merchant money and providing a headache-free processing experience.
-Six years is plenty of time to cultivate a reputation, and Dharma Merchant Services has performed flawlessly during that time.
+A breath of fresh air in a smoggy industry, DMS does a great job of saving merchants money and providing a headache-free processing experience.
+Eight years is plenty of time to cultivate a reputation, and Dharma Merchant Services has performed flawlessly during that time.
 I have every reason to believe that they will continue to do so for many years to come.
 The fact that they also care about community, social responsibility and the environment – and put their money where their mouth is – well, that’s just the icing on the cake, isn’t it?
-So go ahead and sign up with them already!
+So go ahead and sign up with them already.
 You’ll get a great deal – and can even brag to your friends about being socially and environmentally conscious.

-Congratulations Dharma, you’re a 5 star establishment.
+Congratulations Dharma, you’re a 5-star establishment.